cysouw/diathesis/text/c07_participle.md

 ### Participles with preverbs

 Word like *einverstanden* 'agreed' [@next a] looks morphologically like a regular participle from a verb *einverstehen*.
-However, that verb does not exist [@next b].
-This appears to be a common phenomenon, and the participles listed here are only to be taken as examples.
+However, that verb does not exist [@next b], only the non-prefixed verb *verstehen* exists.
+Participles with preverbs, but without corresponding finitive verb, appear to be a common phenomenon and the participles listed here are only to be taken as examples.

 ::: ex
 a.
 Ich bin einverstanden.